 - In Bye Bye Birdie, Rosie "saves" Albert from jumping out of a window.
 In reality he was just out there feeding his pet pigeon.

 - In Crazy In Alabama, while on the Golden Gate Bridge, Lucille finally decides to move on from her abusive husband and get on with her life, only to be accosted by a police officer who mistakes her for a jumper.
-Given that she had killed said husband and is trying to dispose of his head at the time, this puts her in hot water.
+Given that she had killed her husband and is trying to dispose of his head at the time, this puts her in hot water.

 - In Kate & Leopold Stuart is standing on the edge of the still-under-construction Brooklyn Bridge when Leopoldo arrives.
 Leo thinks that Stuart is about to jump to his death, but it just happens that the time portal that Stuart needs to go through to get home requires such a jump.
 Leopold tries to wrestle Stuart back, but ends up falling into the portal with him.

 - In Say It Isn't So, Gilly sees Jo standing on the edge of a building with a gun and thinks she's going to kill herself because she thinks he's dead, but it turns out she was just giving the one-gun salute to what she thought were Gilly's ashes.